 This being the first public issue of Equity Shares by our Company, there has been no formal market for the Equity Shares of our Company.
 The face value of the Equity Shares is ₹ 10 each.
-The Floor Price, Cap

-Price and Issue Price as determined by our Company in consultation with the Book Running Lead Manager, on the basis of the assessment of market demand for the Equity Shares by way of the Book Building Process, as stated in the "Basis for Issue Price" on page 92 was not be taken to be indicative of the market price of the Equity Shares after the Equity Shares are listed.
-No assurance can be given regarding an active and/or sustained trading in the Equity Shares nor regarding the price at which the Equity Shares will be traded after listing
+The Floor Price, Cap Price and Issue Price as determined by our Company in consultation with the Book Running Lead Manager, on the basis of the assessment of market demand for the Equity Shares by way of the Book Building Process, as stated in the "Basis for Issue Price" on page 92 should not be taken to be indicated of the Equity Shares after the Equity Shares are listed.
+No assurance can be given regarding an active and/or sustained trading in the Equity Shares nor regarding the price at which the Equity Shares will be traded after listing.